melbournebioinformatics/MelBioInf_docs/docs/tutorials/seurat-go/seurat-go.md

         ```

-### Visualize the GO enrichment results for other 2 clusters
+### Visualise the GO enrichment results for the other 2 clusters

 ```r
 barplot(Cluster3.ego, showCategory=10,